451488975/451488975.github.io/_projects/group9_homework10.md

 ## Plot 2

-*Use your cursor to brush the left graph to see the changes in the right graph!!!*
+*Use your cursor to brush the left graph to see the changes in the right graph*

 <vegachart schema-url="{{ site.baseurl }}/assets/json/sidebyside.json" style="width: 100%"></vegachart>